 From Darkness Comes: The Horror Box Set

 I admit that I feel like I am cheating with this recommendation.
-This isn’t one novel, it’s eight.
+This isn’t one book, it’s eight Halloween horror novels.
 From Darkness Comes is one of the best deals you’ll ever come across, with enough reading material to get you through the next several months.
 And as of this article, From Darkness Comes is on-sale for the slightly ridiculous price of 99 cents.

 You get eight full novels from Kealan Patrick Burke, J Thorn, Scott Nicholson, Michaelbrent Collings, T.W.
 Brown, Mainak Dhar, Brian James Patterson, and Glynn James.
 Those are some heavy hitters!
 Kin by Kealan Patrick Burke is worth the price of admission on its own.